Why breast care—and what does it actually mean?

 Some attention is better than none.

-1. Apply a dropperful of breast oil
+1. Apply a small amount of breast oil

 2. Massage gently in a circular motion from the nipple outward